beeware/toga/docs/reference/api/containers/optioncontainer.rst

 Notes
 -----

 * The use of icons on tabs varies between platforms.
-If the platform supports icons, and no icon is provided, a default icon will be provided.
+If the platform requires icons, and no icon is provided, a default icon will be used.
 If the platform does not support icons, any icon provided will be ignored, and requests to retrieve the icon will return ``None``.

-* The behavior of hidden tabs varies between platforms.
-Some platforms will display the tab, but leave it in a disabled or unselectable state; some will hide the tab.
+* The behavior of disabled tabs varies between platforms.
+Some platforms will display the tab, but put it in an unselectable state; some will hide the tab.
 A hidden tab can still be referenced by index - the tab index refers to the logical order, not the visible order.

 * iOS can only display 5 tabs.
 If there are more than 5 visible tabs in an